-SEC CTION 1 - CRS CONTROLS AT ENTITY LEVEL (cont'd) Yes No NA inge Management Des Desired Outcome #4: Reporting SGFI's CRS compliance environment remetifective despite exposure to business changes internally or externally.
+SEC CTION 1 - CRS CONTROLS AT ENTITY LEVEL (cont'd) Yes No NA Cha nge Management Desired Outcome #4: Reporting SGFI's CRS compliance environment remains effective despite exposure to business changes internally or externally.
 13 There are procedures to manage internal and external changes that impact effective CRS compliance by the Reporting SGFI.
-These changes may include: - Changes in business activities - Changes in roles and responsibilities of staff or business units - Acquisition of entities or accounts - Changes in Reporting SGFI's CRS registration details with IRAS (where the Reporting SGFI would need to notify IRAS pursuant to Regulation 13(5) of the Singapore CRS Regulations) 14 There are procedures to ensure awareness of CRS legislative/regulatory changes and changes/updates in relevant guidance published by the IRAS and OECD, as well as evaluation of their impact to the Reporting SGFI's business.
-Info rmation and Communication with reco ired Outcome #5: Process owners and users in the Reporting necessary knowledge and tools to obtain CRS-related infor ords for the purposes of executing their designated function CRS. mation and to keep 15 There are processes to ensure timely dissemination of relevant and updated CRS information to relevant stakeholders in the Reporting SGFI.
+These changes may include: Changes in business activities Changes in roles and responsibilities of staff or business units Acquisition of entities or accounts Changes in Reporting SGFI's CRS registration details with IRAS (where the Reporting SGFI would need to notify IRAS pursuant to Regulation 13(5) of the Singapore CRS Regulations) 14 There are procedures to ensure awareness of CRS legislative/regulatory changes and changes/updates in relevant guidance published by the IRAS and OECD, as well as evaluation of their impact to the Reporting SGFI's business.
+Info rmation and Communication with reco ired Outcome #5: Process owners and users in the Reporting necessary knowledge and tools to obtain CRS-related inforords for the purposes of executing their designated function CRS. mation and to keep 15 There are processes to ensure timely dissemination of relevant and updated CRS information to relevant stakeholders in the Reporting SGFI.
 16 There are documentation standards and procedures to ensure all evidence, record or information obtained, and records of the steps taken in accordance with the CRS requirements, are kept in compliance with the CRS for the period prescribed in Regulation 14(6) of the Singapore CRS Regulations.

-SEC CTION 1 - CRS CONTROLS AT ENTITY LEVEL (cont'd) Yes No NA Mor nitoring and Review ired Outcome #6: Controls which contribute to the comp nitored and reviewed to ensure that they are present and func 17 There are processes to review CRS-related policies, procedures and controls to ensure that they are operationalised, relevant and up to date.
+SEC CTION 1 - CRS CONTROLS AT ENTITY LEVEL (cont'd) Yes No NA Mor nitoring and Review Desired Outcome #6: Controls which contribute to the compliance of CRS are monitored and reviewed to ensure that they are present and functioning as intended.
+17 There are processes to review CRS-related policies, procedures and controls to ensure that they are operationalised, relevant and up to date.
 18 There are periodic reviews and testing of the reporting process to ensure accurate CRS reporting.
 19 There is an escalation channel for complex and/or unresolved CRS-related matters, and a process to document, review and resolve escalated matters.

-SEC TION 2 - CRS CONTROLS AT PROCESS LEVEL TION 2A.
-ACCOUNT IDENTIFICATION - NEW COUNTS Yes No NA New Account Identification and Treatment ired Outcome #7: New Accounts are defined in the context of documented. of the b ousines s and 1 There are procedures to define, identify and document New Accounts for appropriate treatment according to the CRS.
-Acc ount Holder Information Collection and Form Completion n ired Outcome #8: Complete and accurate information for Cected in a timely manner during account opening in accordan • 2 There are procedures to ensure the collection of valid self-certification for New Accounts in accordance with the CRS.
-3 The design and content of the self-certification form ensure that the information collected meets the CRS requirements of a valid self-certification.
-4 There are procedures to collect information of Controlling Persons where required under the CRS.
-Revi ew of Account Opening Documents ired Outcome #9: Review of Account Holder and Controlling ropriate documentation and is done in accordance with the C 5 There are procedures to ensure the proper application of the reasonableness test.
-6 The conduct of reasonableness test includes the review of information obtained in connection with the opening of the account, including documentation collected from applying AML/ KYC Procedures.
-7 Where the "day-two" process [^] is adopted due to specificities of a transaction or business sector, there are procedures to ensure that the basis for adopting the "day-two" process is documented and in line with the CRS.
-8 Where the "day-two" process^ is applied, there are procedures to ensure timely follow-up when the reasonableness test fails.
+TION 2 - CRS CONTROLS AT PROCESS LEVEL TION 2A.
+ACCOUNT IDENTIFICATION - NEW COUNTS Yes No NA Account Identification and Treatment ired Outcome #7: New Accounts are defined in the context of documented. of the b ousines s and There are procedures to define, identify and document New Accounts for appropriate treatment according to the CRS. ount Holder Information Collection and Form Completio n There are procedures to ensure the collection of valid self-certification for New Accounts in accordance with the CRS.
+The design and content of the self-certification form ensure that the information collected meets the CRS requirements of a valid self-certification.
+There are procedures to collect information of Controlling Persons where required under the CRS. iew of Account Opening Documents